jacobkap/crimebythenumbers/docs/functions.md

 }
 ```

-Now we need to add the code that takes the date, scrapes the website, and saves that data into an object called "movie_data".
+Now we need to add the code that takes the date, scrapes the website, and saves that data into an object called *movie_data*.
 Since we have the code from an earlier lesson, we can copy and paste that code into the function and make a small change to get a working function.

 ```r